 Note: Reach Out and Read only distributes new children’s books in the exam room during regular pediatric checkups, but used books are often used in the waiting room, given away to children who come for a sick visit, or given to siblings who don’t have an appointment that day, but would like a book to take home as well.

 If you’re interested in organizing a book drive for a Reach Out and Read program in your community, here are some guidelines to help in your planning.
-These guidelines were developed out of respect for families and in keeping with the philosophy of Reach Out and Read – every child deserves quality, appropriate books.

 - Contact Reach Out and Read Illinois Director to determine which program site near you has the greatest needs.